Chukwurado/running_queries_dashboard/README.md

 ## To run

-The following command launches the dashboard loacally
+The following command launches the dashboard locally
 ```
 panel serve running_queries_dashboard.ipynb
 ```